oluwanifiseoguntoye/DjangoRestAPI/README.md

   <li>SQLite Database</li>
 </ul>

-<i> Note: Please excuse the large amounts of comments in my code, they are used as notes for later reviews <i>
+<i> Note: Please excuse the comments in my code, they are used as notes for later reviews. <i>